nishanmudalige/intraspecies.competition/README.md

 # intraspecies.competition
-Logistic model for infraspecific competition with phase diagrams
+Logistic model for infraspeciies competition (i.e. competition with a species) with phase diagrams.